Published Work

 Fazio, L., Rand, D.G., & Pennycook, G. (2019).
 Repetition increases perceived truth equally for plausible and implausible statements.
 Psychonomic Bulletin & Review, 26, 1705–1710. link preprint

 Koehler, D. K., & Pennycook, G. (2019).
 How the public, and scientists, perceive advancement of knowledge from conflicting study results.
-Judgment & Decision Making 14, 671-682. pdf
+Judgment and Decision Making 14, 671-682. pdf

 Pennycook, G. & Rand, D. G. (2019).
 Fighting misinformation on social media using crowdsourced judgments of news source quality.
 Proceedings of the National Academy of Sciences, 116, 2521-2526. link (OA) preprint